-The U.S. Department of Veterans Affairs has one or more VA Regional Offices in each state, and backlogs vary by state.
-It generally takes six to eight months to get a decision, but the VA's Fully Developed Claims (FDC) program now allows veterans or a Veterans Services Officer to gather necessary paperwork to help expedite a decision.
+The VA has one or more regional offices in each state, and backlogs vary by state.
+It generally takes six to eight months to get a decision, but the VA's Fully Developed Claims (FDC) program now allows veterans or a Veterans Service Organization or Claim Agent to gather necessary paperwork to help expedite a decision.
 The waiting time can be cut in half.back to the top

-DIC is a benefit paid to a surviving spouse and/or dependent children of a veteran who died from a service-connected disability.
+DIC is a benefit paid to a surviving spouse, dependent children, or both, of a veteran who died from a service-connected disability.
 For a survivor to be eligible for DIC, the veteran's death must have stemmed from one of the following:

-Spouses receive a basic monthly payment, plus an additional payment for dependent children if they require aid and assistance, or if they are house-bound.
+Spouses receive a basic monthly payment, plus an additional payment for dependent children if they require aid and assistance, or if they are homebound.back to the top

 In addition to Disability Compensation, the VA offers a pension benefit — but veterans can’t receive both.
 Health services are also available.

 Although most benefits (such as Disability Compensation) are based on whether a veteran has a service-connected disability, it is possible to receive benefits, such as a VA pension, and qualify for VA health services even if you do not have a service-connected disability.

 To qualify, you must show your income and personal assets prevent you from enjoying a minimum quality of life, or affording your own health care insurance.
 Veterans can either receive VA Disability Compensation or pension.
 They cannot receive both.
 If a veteran qualifies for both, he will be awarded the higher-paying monthly benefit — typically Disability Compensation.

 If a veteran qualifies for VA health services solely based on income, he is usually required to make copays for VA prescriptions and health care services.back to the top

 No. You don’t need to pay taxes on disability benefits you receive from the VA.
 When you file your taxes, do not include the VA benefits you receive in your gross income.back to the top